openid/fapi/fapi-2_0-security-profile.md

 1. FAPI Message Signing is recommended when messages are required to be signed for the purposes of non-repudiation.
-1. FAPI Client Initiated Backchannel Authentication (CIBA) is recommended when support is required for decoupled or cross device flows.
+1. FAPI Client Initiated Backchannel Authentication [@FAPICIBA] is recommended when support is required for decoupled or cross device flows.
 1. Grant Management [@GrantManagement] is recommended for ecosystems that require interoperable grant management.
 1. OAuth 2.0 Rich Authorization Requests (RAR) [@!RFC9396] is recommended when